yanzq95/DuCos/README.md

 </p>

 ## Dependencies
-Please refer to the <a href="https://github.com/yanzq95/DuCos/blob/main/requirements.sh">requirements</a> file.
+Please refer to the <a href="https://github.com/yanzq95/DuCos/blob/main/requirements.sh">requirements</a>.

 ## Datasets